stackrox/collector/ansible/README.md

 credentials are quay_username and quay_password, which are created by make from the environment variables `QUAY_RHACS_ENG_RO_USERNAME` and `QUAY_RHACS_ENG_RO_PASSWORD` to match CI variables.

+If you are using IBM Cloud to create IBM Z and Power RHEL instances, you will also need to specifiy enviroment variables `REDHAT_USERNAME` and `REDHAT_PASSWORD` to register your RHEL system.

 To create your own, for dev the format should be: